Menu

 • Even though their northern neighbor France has incredible bread, we found Italian bread less impressive.
 Maybe that is because it is meant to wipe the remaining sauce off their plate.
 It does that well.

 • This country has a lot of smokers.
-There is smoking even indoors still, but that tide is slowly turning.
+There is still smoking indoors, but that tide is slowly turning.
 It is still so worth going, even if faced with second-hand smoke.

-• Many Italians speak excellent English.
-In smaller villages and older generations, it may be less so.
-Use Google Translate or other apps (see below under resources) to communicate.
+• Many Italians speak excellent English, but in smaller villages and older generations, it may be less so.
+To communicate, Use Google Translate or other apps (see below under resources).

 • It is a safe country, but pickpockets abound.
-Be careful who you speak with, and keep your distance when you do.
+Be careful who you speak with and keep your distance when you do.
 Don’t let anyone put something in your hand.
-Then they will demand payment and follow and scream at you until you pay.
+Then, they will demand payment and follow and scream at you until you pay.
 Street vendors can be harassing.
-If you are bothered, say NO, very loud, turn your back, and walk away.
+If you are bothered, say NO very loudly, turn your back, and walk away.

 Italy Essential Info